-A vacation home offers a break from the daily grind, but it can also offer a break from taxes.
-The IRS allows most owners to lower taxable income by taking tax deductions for vacation homes.
-What’s deductible depends on a number of factors, especially how often you visit and whether you allow renters.
+A vacation home offers a break from the daily grind, but it can also offer a tax benefit.
+The tax law allows most owners to lower their taxable income by claiming tax deductions for vacation homes.
+What's deductible depends on a number of factors, especially how often you visit and whether you allow renters.

 Don't limit your notion of a vacation home to a beach cottage or a mountain cabin.
 Even RVs and boats can count, as long as there are sleeping, cooking, and bathroom facilities.
 Tax deductions for vacation homes are complex, so consult a tax adviser.

 If you bought your vacation home exclusively for personal enjoyment, you can generally deduct your mortgage interest and real estate taxes, as you would on a primary residence.
 Use Schedule A to take the deductions.
 However, your deduction for state and local taxes paid is capped at $10,000 for 2018 through 20125.
 And the total amount of the mortgages for your first home and vacation home cannot exceed the $650,000 or $1 million amounts mentioned above.